subsquid/docs/docs/tutorials/create-an-evm-processing-squid.md

 The business logic to process these contract is basic, and that is on purpose since the Tutorial aims show a simple case, highlighting the changes a developer would typically apply to the template, removing unnecessary complexity.

-The blockchain used in this example will be the [Astar network](https://astar.network/) and the final objective will be to show the tokens that are part of these smart contracts, who owns them and every time they have been transfered.
+The blockchain used in this example will be the [Astar network](https://astar.network/) and the final objective will be to show the tokens that are part of these smart contracts, who owns them and every time they have been transferred.

 ## Pre-requisites